BLCM/ModCabinet/FAQ.md

+## How can I download mods?
+It gives me page with text in my browser
+Simply press `RMC > Save as...` and save file into `$BORDERLANDSGAME\Binaries` directory.
+Some mods has install instructions in the `Description`, check them as well.

+## Why tags is so strange?
+`ll` (2 x `L` in lowercase) is needed for separation tags and words that can be found in pages.
+We don't use `#` because Github search simply ignore symbols.

+## How can I use several tag for searching?
+Search for `"llTag1" "llTag2"`.

+## I'm not a modder/I already addded all my mods here, and I want to contribute.
+Can I add pages for mods from other authors?
+Sure!
+Most of them already has some info(at the begining of the file or on authors(mods) directory) so you can copypaste this info, format it right and add to a categories.

 ## How can I add my mods to this wiki and how I can format my mod page correctly?
 1. Go to [[Wiki|Home]]
 2. Click `New Page`